thethales/OpenResources/README.md

 A compiled list of known opensource resources, sources. boilerplates, and more.

+To use it simply go to the project [GitPage URL](https://thethales.github.io/OpenResources/)

+![Screenshot of the project homepage on its early stages][docs/screeshots/home.png]

 ## How does it work ?

 The WebApp parses the Markdown specific structure into a JSON object that is used by the Vue app script to create a static page capable of search